WojciechMatuszewski/bedrock-chat-with-document/README.md

 - I was thinking how I could guarantee that the AWS Lambda returns fast, but then processes the stream from the Bedrock in the background.

-  - **The only thing that came to my mind was the `callbackWaitsForEmptyEventLoop` property on the `context`**
+  - **The only thing that came to my mind was the `callbackWaitsForEmptyEventLoop` property on the `context` BUT THIS SETTING IS ONLY RELEVANT TO CALLBACK-STYLE handlers!**

-    - As I understand it, if you set it to `false`, the AWS Lambda runtime _will not_ wait for the event loop to be empty to return the response from the function.
-An ideal use-case for what I'm trying to accomplish.

-      - **But this approach is now without its drawbacks**.
-Keep in mind that AWS Lambda freezes the container and all the network connections after some time. **This means that the background work might not finish as expected**.
+    - This means, that any network requests that you fire will freeze when the handler exists.
+That is the behavior I saw.

     - As an alternative, I could use the ["stream response"](https://docs.aws.amazon.com/lambda/latest/api/API_InvokeWithResponseStream.html) AWS Lambda invocation type, but I really do not like the DX in TypeScript.

 - I spent some time fighting with Next.js environmental variables.